Psalm 49 – What Money Can’t Buy

 iii.
 “Like most of the Wisdom writings, this psalm speaks to men in the common humanity, not only to Israelites in their special bond of covenant with God.”
 (Kidner)

 c.
-My dark sayings: The better translation is riddles.
+My dark saying: The better translation is riddle.
 The psalmist wasn’t interested in hidden, mystical knowledge but in things that were simply difficult to understand and perceive.
 He hoped that doing it on the harp might help the message to be better remembered.

-i.
-“NEB paraphrases it well: ‘and tell on the harp how I read the riddle.'”
+i. “neb [New English Bible] paraphrases it well: ‘and tell on the harp how I read the riddle.’”
 (Kidner)

 ii.
-“The doctrine of life eternal, and the judgment to come, here more clearly delivered that anywhere else almost in the Old Testament, is a mystery.”
+“The doctrine of life eternal, and the judgment to come, here more clearly delivered than anywhere else almost in the Old Testament, is a mystery.”
 (Trapp)

 2. (5-9) What money can’t buy.